Press

 The goal is to transform 10 nondescript buildings into a free walkable outdoor art gallery, according to organizers.

-Anna McNamee learns how Hurricane Maria and economic crisis have inspired Puerto Rican artists to come up with creative new solutions to making work and helping relief efforts
+Hurricane Maria and the economic crisis have inspired Puerto Rican artists to come up with creative new solutions to making work and helping relief efforts

-"Out in the streets, a female art collective, Morivivi, are quite literally repainting Puerto Rico - exploring subjects such as gender violence, climate change and the legacy of colonialism in their colourful murals"
+"Out in the streets, a female art collective, Morivivi, are quite literally repainting Puerto Rico - exploring subjects such as gender violence, climate change and the legacy of colonialism in their colorful murals"

 Mural Fest finalists compete for $41,000 total prize kitty